The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Specifies the list of security roles allowed to access methods in an application.

-As an equivalent to @RolesAllowed("**"), Quarkus also provides the io.quarkus.security.Authenticated annotation that permits any authenticated user to access the resource.
+Quarkus provides the io.quarkus.security.Authenticated annotation that permits any authenticated user to access the resource.
+It’s equivalent to @RolesAllowed("**").

 The following SubjectExposingResource example demonstrates an endpoint that uses both Jakarta REST and Common Security annotations to describe and secure its endpoints.